 CAROLE COLLET, exploring biomimicry, living technologies and biofacturing

-Carole Collet has been fascinated with synthetic biology since she had the privilege to work with sir John Sulston in 2007.
-Researcher, designer and curator of the exhibition ‘Alive: New Design Frontiers’ at EDF Foundation in Paris, Carole Collet is currently working in projects that image how reality might be in 2050.
-Collet, professor in Design for Sustainable Futures and Director Design & Living Systems Lab at Central Saint Martins in London, draws a future scenario in which an overpopulated planet can not cope with their needs for food and clothing.
+Carole Collet has been fascinated with synthetic biology since she had the privilege to work with Sir John Sulston in 2007.
+Researcher, designer, and curator of the exhibition ‘Alive: New Design Frontiers’ at the EDF Foundation in Paris, Carole Collet is currently working in projects that image how reality might be in 2050.
+Collet, professor in Design for Sustainable Futures and Director Design & Living Systems Lab at Central Saint Martins in London, draws a future scenario in which an overpopulated planet cannot cope with their needs for food and clothing.

 Carole Collet answers this question by imaging synthetic and programmable future scenarios in which the planet has limited resources and plants, genetically engineered, face not only the needs of food but textile production also.
 Her project BioLace proposes four genetically engineered plants: tomato, basil, strawberry and spinach plant which DNA have been adapted (according to epigenetic and morphogenetic laws) to produce food from their aerial parts and lace-fabrics from their roots.

 Through her groundbreaking and pioneering work, Prof. Carole Collet generates debate and discussion.
 She makes us think about a new approach to biotechnology and genetic engineering in which the design of biology is the most powerful tool that we have to create a sustainable future scenario in harmony with the biology’s diversity and nature.

 Pics (Basil N5, part of the Biolace series, 2012 and Strawberry Noir, part of the Biolace series, 2012)